 Blood collection and delivery

-Appropriate checking procedures when collecting blood components reduces the risk of transfusion of the wrong component to the wrong patient.
+Appropriate checking procedures when collecting blood products reduces the risk of transfusion of the wrong blood to the wrong patient.

 Collection or delivery may occur from the following: